beego/beedoc/en-US/mvc/controller/config.md

 * RouterCaseSensitive

-    Set the router case sensitivity.
-Default value is case sensitive.
+  Set the router case sensitivity or not.
+Default value is true.

 * AccessLogs

   Output access logs or not.
 It won't output access logs under prod mode by default.

 * Graceful

   Enable graceful shutdown or not.
 Default is disabled.